myspotontheweb/devspace-demo/README.md

 # Usage

-Build and deploy the application
+A Makefile exists to run a devspace build and deploy to the "demo" namespace

-    devspace use namespace demo
-    devspace deploy
+    make

 # ArgoCD